Streaming approximation resistance of every ordering CSP: Introduction

-The simplest, and arguably most interesting, problem which fits the $\mocsp$ framework is the \emph{maximum acyclic subgraph} ($\mas$) problem.
-In this problem, the input is a directed graph on $n$ vertices, and the goal is to find an ordering of the vertices which maximize the number of forward edges.
-A simple depth-first search algorithm can decide whether a given graph $G$ has a \emph{perfect} ordering (i.e., one which has \emph{no} back edges); however, Karp~\cite{Kar72}, in his famous list of 21 $\NP$-complete problems, proved the $\NP$-completeness of deciding whether, given a graph $G$ and a parameter $k$, there exists an ordering of the vertices such that at least $k$ edges are forward.
-For our purposes, $\mas$ can be viewed as a 2-ary $\mocsp$ problem, by defining the ordering constraint predicate $\Pi_{\mas}: \sym_2 \rightarrow \{0,1\}$ given by $\Pi_{\mas}([0\;1]) = 1$ and $\Pi_{\mas}([1;0]) = 0$, and associating vertices with variables and edges with constraints.
-Indeed, an edge/constraint $(u,v)$ (where $u,v \in [n]$ are distinct variables/vertices) will be satisfied by an assignment/ordering $\vecsigma \in \sym_n$ iff $\Pi_{\mas}(\ord(\vecsigma|_{(u,v)})) = 1$, or equivalently, iff $\vecsigma(u) < \vecsigma(v)$.
+The canonical problem that fits the $\mocsp$ framework is the \emph{maximum acyclic subgraph} ($\mas$) problem.
+In this problem, the input is a directed graph on $n$ vertices, and the goal is to find an ordering of the vertices that maximizes the number of forward edges.
+A simple depth-first search algorithm can decide whether a given graph $G$ has a \emph{perfect} ordering (i.e., one which has \emph{no} backward edges); however, \textcite{Kar72}, in his famous list of 21 $\NP$-complete problems, proved the $\NP$-completeness of deciding whether, given a graph $G$ and a parameter $k$, there exists an ordering of the vertices such that at least $k$ edges are forward.
+For our purposes, $\mas$ can be viewed as a 2-ary OCSP $\mas=\mocsp(\Pi_{\mas})$, where $\Pi_{\mas}: \sym_2 \rightarrow \{0,1\}$ denotes the predicate given by $\Pi_{\mas}(1,2) = 1$ and $\Pi_{\mas}(2,1) = 0$, and we associate vertices with variables and edges with constraints.
+Indeed, a constraint $(j_1,j_2)$ (where $j_1,j_2 \in [n]$ are distinct variables) will be satisfied by an ordering $\vecsigma =(\sigma_1,\ldots,\sigma_n)\in \sym_n$ iff $\Pi_{\mas}(\ord(\vecsigma|_{(j_1,j_2)})) = 1$, or equivalently, iff $\sigma_{j_1} < \sigma_{j_2}$.
+In the ``scheduling'' interpretation of OCSPs, a constraint $(j_1,j_2)$ expresses ``precedence'' of event $j_1$ over event $j_2$, since it is satisfied iff $j_1$ is scheduled before $j_2$.